 The permit for the agricultural well was received in May 2017.
-Thanks to another generous donation from Cary Fowler and Amy Goldman, drilling can begin in early summer 2017.
-Planning, plotting and surveying for the orchard in the Botner Block is underway.
-Our “revised” goal is to have the irrigation system installed and the young trees transplanted to the Botner Block in the fall 2017 and winter 2018.
-We are longing to have these 4,900 apple trees planted where they will develop into a strong, mature orchard to be shared with today’s orchardists and generations to come.
+Thanks to another generous donation from Cary Fowler and Amy Goldman, drilling was completed and the pump installed in 2018.
+Planning, plotting and surveying for the orchard in the Botner Block continues as we ditch and install piping for irrigation.
+Our “revised” goal is to have the irrigation system installed and the young trees transplanted to the Botner Block in the by the spring of 2019.
+We are longing to have these apple trees planted where they will develop into a strong, mature orchard to be shared with today’s orchardists and generations to come.

 We are looking for help from engineers and water and soil experts to develop a master plan that minimizes our impact on the local aquafer and maximizes collection and storage of rainfall.